freedomtowin/ml-projects/Docker-TensorFlow-Serving/README.md

 2) run `python save-pretrained-savedmodel.py` in Anaconda Prompt

-3) run the Docker commands in create_container.ps1 in PowerShell
+3) run the Docker commands in create_container.ps1 in PowerShell.
+This will create a custom image with tensorflow/serving and copy the SavedModel to the image.
+It will also start the container and open the REST and GRPC ports.

 4) run `python call-model-server.py` in Anaconda Prompt